mikekeith52/FSU_ML/README.md

 testing2 <- testing[tuning_index == F, ]
 ```

-I created this function in R to tune this hypeprameter:
+I created this function in R to tune the cutoff hypeprameter:

 ``` R
 # Create accuracy graph - whichever there is more of (0s or 1s) is the 'positive' class